So here is the story of how we try to honor the rare natural gems we work with and also best serve you!

 Gems by definition are rare natural crystals.
 Natural crystals cannot be melted and poured, stretched or added together.
 Each has its own specific properties, shape, color, etc. It was extracted from the ground at the cost of a tremendous amount of labor by the miner and has its own unique character and beauty.
-Since the gems we work with are natural minerals they are also a limited natural resource and as such even more precious than a man-made product from a factory or laboratory.
+Since the gems we work with are natural minerals they are also a limited natural resource and as such are much more precious than a man-made product from a factory or laboratory.

 Because of how special we feel each gem is we have the goal of cutting the "best" and most beautiful gem that we can out of each piece of rough.
 I feel that each unique rough gem crystal should reach as close to its maximum potential for beauty as possible.
-Because of this if I believe that a specific cut is NOT the best use for the rough we will not do it.

 Not only is the shape important, but the cutting style also has a great influence on both the yield of the rough and even more importantly the final beauty of the finished gem.
 It would be a shame to cut a gem in a way that was big but wasn't beautiful.
 Small subtleties like transparency, saturation of color, inclusions, optic properties and more are all taken into account when choosing the cut and the cutting style.
 Based on these factors I can choose to use flat facets, concave facets, a shallower or deeper cut design and many other fine points that might not be immediately obvious, but result in a more beautiful and unique finished gem.

 If a gem cutter were to custom cut a gem according to very strict specifications of dimensions and cutting style, the client very likely will end up with a gem that is less beautiful than expected and less beautiful than what that rough could have ideally been.
 That is because the rough is usually not perfectly suited to that cutting style.
+Because of these and other factors if I believe that a specific cut is NOT the best use for the rough we will not do it.

 NOTE: If at all possible, it is far better to not decide in advance EXACTLY the shape, size, shade of color and cut you want in a gemstone.
 The more flexibility you have the better chance you have of finding a great gem.
 Think of it like this, when you look for a gem it is for a permanent relationship just as when you marry someone.
 If you decide beforehand that you want to marry a person who is 5 foot 8 inches tall, speaks with a British accent, has brown eyes and likes cats, what are the chances you would find someone who exactly fits those parameters AND has a personality you can love?